-The Swedish capital is in the middle of a spell of warm weather at the moment, and with temperatures predicted to peak at 26C this weekend, it's the perfect time to enjoy outdoor evenings in the city.
-Combine sunshine with a good view and you have a recipe for success, so with that in mind, The Local looks at five of Stockholm’s best rooftop bars.
+With autumn already arriving in some parts of northern Sweden it's best to make the most of the capital's sunny weather while you still can, so now is the perfect time to enjoy a few outdoor evenings in the city.
+Combine sunshine with a good view and you have a recipe for success, so with that in mind, The Local looks at seven of Stockholm's best rooftop bars.

-1. Take in central Stockholm’s newest view at the Scandic Continental
+1. Take in central Stockholm's best view at the Scandic Continental

-Anyone who has walked down Vasagatan or Klarabergsgatan in Stockholm city centre in recent months may have noticed a striking, towering new building popping up right across the road from the central train station.
+Anyone who has walked down Vasagatan or Klarabergsgatan in Stockholm city centre will probably have noticed a towering, striking building right across the road from the central station.

 The mammoth glass structure in question is the Scandic Continental, which after two years of construction finally opened in April 2016.
 The hotel contains several bars and restaurants, but it’s on the 11th floor that the real summer gem is located.